Aboubakar Nagida

 Mahamadou Aboubakar Nagida (born 28 June 2005) is a Cameroonian professional footballer who plays as a left-back for Ligue 1 club Rennes and the Cameroon national team.

-Playing career
+Club career

 Nagida is a youth product of the Cameroonian academy Ecole de Football Brasseries du Cameroun.
-On 21 August 2023, Nagida transferred to the Ligue 1 club Rennes on a 5-year contract.
+On 21 August 2023, he transferred to the Ligue 1 club Rennes on a five-year contract.
 Originally assigned to their reserves, on 21 October 2023 he was called up to the senior squad for the first time for a Ligue 1 match.
 He made his professional debut with them as a substitute in a 3–0 UEFA Europa League win over Maccabi Haifa on 30 November 2023.

 International career

 Nagida was part of the Cameroon U20s that won the 2023 Jeux de la Francophonie.